-Radioactive iodine is a type of iodine that is radioactive – iodine 131.
+Radioactive iodine is a type of iodine that is radioactive – iodine 131 (I-131).
 It is also called radio iodine.
-You have radioactive iodine as a capsule or drink.
-It has no smell and is colourless.
+You usually have radioactive iodine as a capsule or a drink.

-Radioactive iodine is a very effective type of treatment for cancer of the thyroid gland.
-Thyroid cells absorb iodine.
+Radioactive iodine is an effective type of treatment for cancer of the thyroid gland.

-The radioactive iodine from the drink or capsule is absorbed into your body and picked up by the thyroid cancer cells wherever they are.
-So it can kill the cancer cells even if they have spread.
+This is because the radioactive iodine from the drink or capsule is absorbed into your body and picked up by the thyroid cancer cells, even if they have spread to other parts of the body.
+The radiation then destroys the cancer cells.

 This is known as targeted radiotherapy because the treatment goes straight to the cancer and has very little effect on healthy cells in the body.